-I tried and tried to think of a better name than “Spicy Chicken Soup”, because this soup isn’t overly “spicy” in the heat-your-mouth-up, tobasco or hot sauce, kind of way.
-It just has a lot of spices in it.
-The spice level also really depends on what type of salsa you add to it (mild, medium, or hot) to determine how spicy it is.
+Don’t let the name fool you, this soup isn’t overly “spicy,” at least not in the heat-your-mouth-up, Tabasco or hot sauce, kind of way.
+It simply has a lot of spices in it.
+The spice level also really depends on what type of salsa you add to it (mild, medium, or hot) to determine how spicy it will be.
+For mild flavor, add slightly less chili powder and choose a mild salsa.
+It’s a great soup to make in advance as it tastes even better over time, and you can load it with your favorite Mexican-style toppings, like cilantro, avocado, cotija cheese, and jalapeños.

 Consider trying one of these classic soup recipes: